httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

       2. Let octet be the result of hex decoding octet_hex ({{Section 8 of !RFC4648}}).
       3. Append octet to byte_array.
    4. If char is DQUOTE:
-      1. Let unicode_sequence be the result of decoding byte_array as a UTF-8 string {{UTF8}}.
+      1. Let unicode_sequence be the result of decoding byte_array as a UTF-8 string ({{Section 3 of UTF8}}).
 Fail parsing if decoding fails.
       2. Return unicode_sequence.
    5. Otherwise, if char is not "%" or DQUOTE:
       1. Let byte be the result of applying ASCII encoding to char.